 I recently read Rich Dad, Poor Dad by the famed author, Robert Kiyosaki.

-The book is one of the best selling personal finance books of all time, and Robert Kiyosaki has build an empire out of his Rich Dad, Poor Dad concept.
+The book is one of the best selling personal finance books of all time, and Robert Kiyosaki has built an empire out of his Rich Dad, Poor Dad concept.
 If you haven’t read it, I suggest you go pick up a copy at your favorite literacy pusher today!

 One of the main lessons of the book, is that you should know the difference between a liability and an asset.
 Robert suggests that people falsely believe that their home is an asset.